 ABSTRACT

-The impacts of diet on behaviour, personality and behavioural syndromes have been observed mostly in invertebrates and birds (Wolf and Weissing 2012, Mettke-Hoffman 2002).
-Few studies have focused on reptiles (Waters et al. 2017), much less the delicate skink Lampropholis delicata despite the evidence for strong behavioural syndromes in this species (Michelangeli et al. 2016).
-Macronutrient composition and diet quality have had varying significant effects on a range of species and behavioural traits (Han and Dingemanse 2015).
+The impacts of diet on personality and behavioural syndromes have been observed mostly in invertebrates and birds (Wolf and Weissing 2012, Mettke-Hoffman 2002).
+Few studies, however, have focused on reptiles (Waters et al. 2017), much less the delicate skink Lampropholis delicata despite evidence for behavioural syndromes in this species (Michelangeli et al. 2016).
+Macronutrient composition and diet quality have been shown to affect behavioural traits in a range of species (Han and Dingemanse 2015).
 Nutrient imbalanced environments shift genetic variability that underpins behavioural correlations and syndromes (Han and Dingemanse 2015).
-In this study, I altered general diet quality of adult female L. delicata and compared the behaviour and behavioural syndromes of each group to further understand the behavioural responses of the delicate skink to environmental changes.
-While I found strong evidence for the existence of behavioural syndromes, the behavioural traits themselves and the syndromes were surprisingly unaffected by diet quality.
-Since juveniles are more susceptible to environmentally induced behavioural changes (Lindstorm 1999, Radmilovich et al. 2003), the adult females in this study remained resistant to shifts in diet quality.
+In this study, I altered the overall diet quality of adult female L. delicata and quantified personality and behavioural syndromes of each diet treatment to understand the impact diet may have on changes in behaviour of the delicate skink.
+While I found strong evidence for the existence for personality and behavioural syndromes in L. delicata, the behavioural traits themselves and the syndromes were unaffected by diet quality.
+It is possible that I did not detect major changes in syndrome structure and consistent individual differences in behaviour because dietary insults orchestrate changes only during critical developmental periods.
+Juveniles therefore, maybe more susceptible to environmentally induced behavioural changes (Lindstorm 1999, Radmilovich et al. 2003), compared to adults which remained resistant to shifts in diet quality.

 INTRODUCTION

-The significance of animal personality has been overlooked by many ecologists and evolutionary biologists, despite their ecological implications (Dingemanse and Reale 2005).
+The significance of animal personality has been overlooked by many ecologists and evolutionary biologists, despite its ecological implications (Dingemanse and Reale 2005).
 Only traits that have direct impacts on fitness have been thoroughly explored by scientists, including aggression and anti-predator behaviour (Ellis et al. 2006).
-Some traits prevail in certain environmental conditions, such as boldness in periods of high predation (Reale and Feste-Bianchet 2003).
+Some traits show consistency across environmental conditions, such as boldness in periods of high predation (Reale and Feste-Bianchet 2003).
 The impacts of the environment on animal personality would therefore be a valuable area to study.
+Functionally different behaviours can also be linked, resulting in behavioural correlations (Van Oers et al. 2005).
+These correlations can appear in the same individual over time (within-individual) as well as across the population (between-individual) (Han and Dingemanse 2015).
+Variation between individuals where each individual behaves consistently in different contexts is known as repeatability and demonstrates personality (Bell et al. 2009; (Wolf and Weissing 2012).
+Consistent between individual covariance between personality traits are defined as behavioural syndromes (Sih et al 2004, Sih et al. 2012).

+The traits used in this study is derived from three of the five behavioural types proposed by Reale et al. (2007) that make up personality including neophobia, exploration and sociability.
+Neophobia refers to an individual’s hesitation to interact with an unfamiliar item (Beissinger et al. 1994) and is only relevant when studying individual variation (Greenberg and Mettke-Hoffman, 2001), as in this project.
+Exploration is the general activity of an individual in a neutral environment and should be tested in a non-threatening and familiar environment so as not to confound results with neophobia (Barnett and Cowan 1976, Renner 1990).
+Sociability is an animal’s willingness to interact with a conspecific in a non-aggressive manner (Reale et al. 2007).